mengsenz/mengsenz.github.io/index.md

 Following the experiment, we have developped a mathematical model which successfully captured these key observations.
 The model also provided dynamic explanations for some of the statistical features in the experimental data.
 More importantly, it connects small-scale and large-scale theories of coordination.
 The manuscript is in preparation and will soon be submitted.

 Align the way, I have also done some exploratory work on how to find phase transitions in coordination patterns in, for a start, eight-person coordination.
-This is when I came across Computational Topology (homology in particular), which later led to the discovery of a transition between to isomorphic graphs in the figure above (A1 to A2 to A3).
+This is when I came across Computational Topology (homology in particular), which later led to the discovery of a transition between isomorphic graphs in the figure above (A1 to A2 to A3, corresponding to graphs in D).
+Some proof-of-concept work is to be organized into a paper or report.

 ### Human-Virtual Partner interaction